This page shows photos and videos taken of Monarch caterpillars raised inside, and of some found outside in the garden.

 This video (a bit blurry, sorry) captured the moment the caterpillar lets go of its last pair of prolegs to get into the ‘J’ position.

-Here’s why it’s crucial for the Monarch caterpillar to attach itself securely to its silk pad:
+Here’s why it’s crucial for the Monarch caterpillar to attach itself securely to its silk pad, because it can be windy out there:

 TOO CLOSE FOR COMFORT